NATIVE RANGE: East Asia

 POSSIBLE TO FIND: May-September

 DESCRIPTION: A wasp with a black body and white legs, 6 mm long.
 The larvae are caterpillar-like, 10 mm long, with 2 to 3 pairs of thoracic legs and 8 pairs of prolegs on the abdomen.
 On the 2nd and 3rd pair of thoracic legs they have characteristic dark brown T-shaped marks.
 The larvae feed on elm leaves, causing characteristic zigzag-shaped damage and extensive infestations may defoliate entire trees.
 The species overwinters as a pupa in leaf litter.

-Habitat: Larvae feeds on Elm leaves (Ulmus spp.) in forests, ruderal areas and communal green areas.
+HABITAT: On the leaves of elms (Ulmus spp.) in forests, rural areas and in urban green areas.

 STATUS: Widespread throughout most of Europe, but in low numbers.